Princess Alexandra of Bavaria

 Princess Alexandra Amalie of Bavaria (26 August 1826 – 21 September 1875) was a German princess and writer.
+In the present day, she is best known for her psychological issues, most notably her belief that she had swallowed a glass piano as a child.

 Life

 Alexandra was born in Schloss Johannisburg in Aschaffenburg, Bavaria, the eighth child and fifth daughter of King Ludwig I of Bavaria and of his wife, Princess Therese of Saxe-Hildburghausen.
 As a girl, her portrait was painted by Joseph Karl Stieler for the Gallery of Beauties, which her father commissioned at Schloss Nymphenburg.